c6o/docs/content/guides/appengine.md

 ## Application Provisioner

-The Application Provisioner is responsible for handling the installation and management of the application in a customers CodeZero cluster.
-Instead of writting a full Provisioner yourself, CodeZero has built a highly configurable Provisioner called AppEngine (`@provisioner/appengine`) that provides more than enough flexiblity to manage this NodeRED application.
+The Application Provisioner is responsible for handling the installation and management of the application in a customer's CodeZero Cloud.
+Instead of writing a full Provisioner yourself, CodeZero has built a highly configurable Provisioner called AppEngine (`@provisioner/appengine`) that provides more than enough flexibility to manage this NodeRED application.

 > [!NOTE]
 > Check out the [App Engine documentation](../references/appengine) to learn more about App Engine.